Best Emergency Radios

 While the hand crank system is a little on the flimsy side, everything else is suitable for outdoor use; including water-resistant and premium impact-resistant ABS material.

-Is it a perfect radio?
+Is it a perfect emergency radio?
 Of course not, but you can’t deny or overlook all this radio does right.
 Sure, better FM reception and a superior hand crank would have been nice but at this price point, its worth an investment.

-Unfortunately, this is where this radio is limited.
+Unfortunately, this is where this emergency radio is limited.
 Its backup power source is via three AA Alkaline batteries.
 While it is nice to have, it does not provide that much power.

 Besides a radio, you could feasibly utilize this as an alarm clock as it is equipped with a clock and an alarm system.
 In addition, it notifies you of emergencies via a voice alert, blinking LED light, and 90 dB siren.

-As opposed to various other radios on this list, the WR120 is not the ruggedest.
+As opposed to various other emergency radios on this list, the WR120 is not the ruggedest.
 With that being said, it is a solid construction but just know, the top of the antennae can easily snap off.

-What is terrific about the WR120 Radio is its integration of SAME programming and its alert system.
+What is terrific about the WR120 Radio is its integration of the SAME programming and its alert system.
 It is a bit limited in terms of power and its sources but overall, it is a highly-competent piece of technology.

 With the use of AM and FM broadcasting and also NOAA weather alert, you will be informed of upcoming disasters and weather alerts such as severe storms and tornadoes.

-The 2000 mAh battery provides enough juice to run the radio for around four to six hours.
+The 2000 mAh battery provides enough juice to run the emergency radio for around four to six hours.
 To power it, you can spin the hand crank, use the sun in conjunction with the solar panel, charge via a micro USB cable, and also use three AAA batteries.

 When you are able to find a radio station, which can be a bit more annoying due to the analog tuner, the reception is fairly good.
 It may be a bit fuzzy, but you should still be able to hear adequately enough.